Dru-Mara/EvalNE/README.md

 * Adamic Adar Index
 * Preferential Attachment
 * Resource Allocation Index
+* Cosine Similarity
+* Leicht-Holme-Newman index
+* Topological Overlap
+* Katz similarity
-* All baselines (a combination of the heuristics in a 5-dim embedding)
+* All baselines (a combination of the first 5 heuristics in a 5-dim embedding)

 #### For practitioners ####
 When used as an API, EvalNE provides functions to: